When is ITSM automation of benefit?

 According to research, the average IT department spends an incredible 30% of its time on basic, low-level tasks (1).

-- 75% of service desks have automation at the top of their priority list
+- 75% of service desks had automation at the top of their priority list

-- 43% of service desks want to see improvements in their ITSM tool’s automation capabilities
+- 43% of service desks wanted to see improvements in their ITSM tool’s automation capabilities

 What is ITSM Automation?

 Very simply, ITSM automation is the ability for administrators to build processes that can be partially or entirely completed without human input.
-These processes may be initiated by a staff member, but could also be self-starting when specific criteria are met.
+These processes may be initiated by a staff member, but could also be self-starting triggered by actions from non-IT departments or even end-users when specific criteria are met.

 - Send a request confirmation to the hiring manager